xarray-contrib/xarray.dev/src/posts/introducing-xwrf/index.md

 ## TLDR

-The [WRF model](https://www.mmm.ucar.edu/weather-research-and-forecasting-model) is widely used in the atmospheric sciences community, but it's raw [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) output is difficult to work with in Xarray. [`xWRF`](https://github.com/xarray-contrib/xwrf/) introduces post-processing and other utilities (via [accessors](https://docs.xarray.dev/en/stable/internals/extending-xarray.html)), making an `xarray.Dataset` of analysis-ready WRF data just a line of code away:
+The [WRF model](https://www.mmm.ucar.edu/weather-research-and-forecasting-model) is widely used in the atmospheric sciences community, but its raw [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) output is difficult to work with in Xarray. [`xWRF`](https://github.com/xarray-contrib/xwrf/) introduces post-processing and other utilities (via [accessors](https://docs.xarray.dev/en/stable/internals/extending-xarray.html)), making an `xarray.Dataset` of analysis-ready WRF data just a line of code away:

 ```python
 import xarray as xr